 Drew Brees: KILL ME NOW!

-Russell Wilson, the Troll whose quips piss off the intended target and results in them making a death threats towards him.
+- Russell Wilson, the Smug Snake who continually trolls the other quarterbacks, resulting in them making death threats towards him.

 Dan Snyder: HAIL TO THE T.A.R.D.s!